Nayhee/Capstone-NT/README.md

 Putt Tracker is a tool for disc golfers that enables users to track their practice putting rounds and analyze their results.
 Users physically complete a round of putts, whether in their yard or on a course, then they input their results and have their putting statistics summarized and displayed to them for analysis.

 ## Is there a market for a disc golf App?
 Disc Golf is the fastest growing sport in the United States (see graph below) and putting is the most important part of the game.
 Players, both amateur and professional, do hundreds of practice putts every single day to improve their game.
-However, until now, players haven't had a tool that allows them to track their putts and analyze the results.
-That's where Putt Tracker comes in.
+However, until now, players haven't had a tool that allows them to track their putts and analyze the results; that's where Putt Tracker comes in.

 ![DiscGolf Image](https://github.com/Nayhee/Capstone-NT/blob/main/public/images/graph.png)